A multistep strategy for polynomial system solving over finite fields and a new algebraic attack on the stream cipher Trivium: Solving by a multistep strategy

 \suppressfloats[b] \floatname{algorithm}{Algorithm}

-Moreover, the algorithm \MultiSolve\ provides the intended output under the condition that after the call to \StepSolve\ at the final step $k_r$, we have $A_2 = \emptyset$ when $A_1 = {\tt wild-set}$.
+The algorithm \MultiSolve\ yields the desired output on the condition that for each $(a_1,\ldots,a_{k_1})\in\FF^{k_1}$, following the call at \StepSolve\ for the final step $k_r$, one has that $A_2$ is the empty set when $A_1 = {\tt wild-set}$.
 In fact, we are assuming that $1\leq k_r\leq n$ is the least integer such that this holds.
 Of course, such an integer exists because for $k_r = n$ we have the evaluation of all variables.
+Note that our solving algorithm only requires the storage of the wild-set $W$ for each iteration of \StepSolve\ and for every guess $(a_1,\ldots,a_{k_1})$.
+If a solution is found, the algorithm terminates promptly, avoiding any further useless computations.